In this article, you will learn about how to sew vinyl.

 The UV resistance makes vinyl a great choice for outdoor upholstery, as well as indoor/outdoor curtains that are durable yet affordable.

-Faux leather is found in accessories like handbags but also garment design and even furniture depending on weight–the options really are limitless!
+Faux leather is found in accessories like handbags but also in garment design and even furniture depending on weight–the options really are limitless!
 With these tips under your belt, you’ll be able to use this versatile material however you please!

 Tips and Tricks For Sewing Vinyl

 Vinyl can be difficult to work with because it gets caught under the presser foot.
 The walking foot has feed dogs which help push both layers of material and a roller helps you sew as well as press your seam at once!

 Prepare Your Fabric